 Ever since that first feeling, I have known that I would like to pursue Computer Science.
-So when it came the time to decide what I would study at university, I enrolled in a Computer Science degree.
-I began learning the foundations of many topics such as mathematics, data structures, databases, theory of computation, software engineering amongst others.
-During the course, I have learned a few widely used programming languages like C, Java and Python but also OCaml for functional programming.
-At the end of this degree, I had the opportunity to take part in academic research for a couple of years.
+So when it came time to decide what I would study at university, I enrolled in a Computer Science degree.
+I began learning the foundations of many topics such as mathematics, data structures, databases, theory of computation, and software engineering.
+I have learned a few widely used programming languages like C, Java and Python and OCaml for functional programming during the course.
+At the end of this degree, I had the opportunity to participate in academic research for a couple of years.
 It was the moment when I started to explore the data science world for the first time.

-During these first academic research years, I started to learn how data can play an important role in various domain fields and exploring data and studying it can lead to very interesting knowledge insights.
-This was an incredible concept for me and I decided it was the right time for me to invest into a graduate degree so I started a Master's degree focused on machine learning and distributed systems.
+During these first academic research years, I learned how data could play an essential role in various domain fields.
+Exploring data and studying it can lead to fascinating knowledge insights.
+It was an incredible concept for me, and I decided it was the right time for me to invest in a graduate degree, so I started a Masters degree focused on machine learning and distributed systems.

 During my Master's study, I was introduced to the mathematics concepts behind machine learning algorithms, tried out different approaches from supervised learning, unsupervised learning and reinforcement learning and had the chance to apply them in some academic projects (some available on my GitHub).
-While attending this course, I continued to work on academic research and built a project called GreenHub that studies energy consumption in the context of mobile devices, it generated a dataset with an impressive number of 45 million records.
-This work was very important to get my feet wet in the process of defining and designing a data science experiment and practising a variety of tasks from extensive data cleaning to exploratory data analysis and at a later stage statistical modelling as well.
+While attending this course, I continued to work on academic research and built a project called GreenHub that studies energy consumption in the context of mobile devices.
+It generated a dataset with an impressive number of 45 million records.
+This work was vital to get my feet wet in defining and designing a data science experiment and practising a variety of tasks from extensive data cleaning to exploratory data analysis and, at a later stage, statistical modelling.